 - 4 The Brow Lift Procedure

 Understanding the Brow Lift Procedure

 At Alexander Cosmetic Surgery, the Brow Lift is one of the procedures we commonly perform for facial rejuvenation.
-Dr. Alexander II trained in endoscopic (minimally invasive) procedures when the technology was in its infancy and became very skilled at the procedure, performing over 50 such procedures in his first year of practice.
+Dr. Alexander and Dr. Kaplan trained in endoscopic (minimally invasive) procedures when the technology was in its infancy and became very skilled at the procedure, performing over 50 such procedures in his first year of practice.

 Most patients are pretty satisfied with how they look, they’re just not happy with the changes of age.
 Patients don’t want to look different, or changed, just fresher and younger.
 Most just want to turn back the clock several years.
 Many patients comment that they look older than they feel, but are wary of cosmetic eyelid surgery, especially if they’ve seen poor outcomes in others.
 We often hear, “I don’t want to look funny, or surprised.”

 We have all seen celebrities, friends, or people on the street with an overdone, surprised surgical look.
 You will be relieved to know that this “look” can easily be avoided, and does not happen accidentally.
 This unnatural look is usually caused by a couple of avoidable issues.

 First, when patients receive a consultation for heavy upper eyelid skin, plastic surgeons too often recommend, and perform, brow lifts in conjunction with upper eyelid surgery because a brow lift is also successful in removing unwanted eyelid skin.
 However, this can frequently result in a brow that is too elevated and unnatural.
 This procedure can artificially create a rounded, hollow look to the orbital area actually making a patient look older.